Work with us

 We are a home for collaboration.
 As an organisation our values are: Open, Brave, Hopeful and Resourceful.

-We offer home working options and flexible hours, an Employee Assistance Scheme to support staff wellbeing, pension enrolment options, Holiday and sick pay, caring and compassionate leave.
-There are training and networking opportunities and staff discounts in our onsite cafe and shop.
+We offer home working options and flexible hours, pension enrolment options, holiday and occupational sick pay, caring and compassionate leave, and we signpost to wellbeing support services.
+There are training and networking opportunities and staff discounts in our onsite café and shop.
 There is an employee consultation body, our Employee Forum, and recognised union representation.
-We are a Disability Confident Committed employer.
-Our Access policy outlines the provisions in place.
-You can find a copy here.